sfdx-isv/sfdx-falcon/README.md

 2. The SFDX-Falcon plugin has not been digitially signed (yet), so you will need to acknowledge the warning to continue the installation

-## What's Included With This Plugin?
+## What's Included With the SFDX-Falcon Plugin?

 ### AppExchange Demo Kit (ADK)